~ Seed for Very Early AUBERGINES ~

 Josie says "this one's my favourite" ...

 When to sow aubergine seed?
-You must start it going really early, under cover, and keep the
+You must start it really early, under cover, and keep the

-This variety was bred for outdoor growing (in France, mind you, so we in the UK are really better off growing it under cover) and it does not require the same high temperatures that glasshouse aubergines are used to.
+This variety was bred for outdoor growing (in France, so we in the UK still need to grow it under cover) and it doesn't require the high temperatures that glasshouse aubergines are used to.

 Long black fruit, white flesh.